10 Worst Church Embezzlement Gambling Schemes

 5. Sisters Mary Kreuper and Sister Lana Chang – $500,000

-The theft of more than $500 000 dollars began when Sister Mary Kreuperand nun Lana Chang became fast friends which progressed to the embezzlement of over $500 000 which was used on trips to casinos and gambling.
+The theft of more than $500 000 dollars began when Sister Mary Kreuperand and nun Lana Chang became fast friends which progressed rapidly to the embezzlement of over $500 000 which was used on trips to casinos and gambling.
 Sister Mary was the principal at St. James Catholic School where Sister Lana Chang was a teacher.
 A fraudulent cheque was found which was to be deposited into the elementary school’s bank account, but upon further investigation, the account number was to a different account which no one knew about.
 As it would turn out, the account in question was used for the two nun’s personal use at casinos.
 Members of the community were shocked when the revelation of what had occurred was revealed.
 During the revelation of the incident Sister Mary was under tremendous shock of an incident that killed a 6 year old boy and so the church decided against pressing charges saying she was dealing with the severe aftermath of the incident.

 Between the two nuns, it had been a period of 10 years before they were caught out.
 Both Sister Mary and Sister Lana expressed their deepest apologies asking the parish not to lose faith in them or the church.